Glitchfiend/BiomesOPlenty/README.md

 	- Added Tinkers construct integration for Amethyst tools
 	- Added an option to turn Spring Water into Regular Water on pickup
 	- Fixed an exploit with shears and berry bushes
+	- Added support for Better Grass and Leaves
+	- Tweaked the Fungi Forest trees
+	- Tweaked pyramid generation
+	- Made the BOP world type able to have biomes from other mods
+	- Added puddles
+	- Fixed grass not dropping seeds
+	- Added graves
+	- Updated to Minecraft 1.6
+	- Made horses spawn in several biomes
+	- Removed the Nourishment effect, using Vanilla Saturation instead where needed
+	- Removed BWG4 integration (Ted wanted to move it into BWG4 itself)

 	  Version 0.5.5 '04-06-13'
 	- Fixed warnings on startup about Thaumcraft compatibility